Adult & Pediatric Emergency Departments

-It is our goal to provide effecient, high quality emergency care, both in the emergency department and throughout the community.
+It is our goal to provide efficient, high-quality emergency care, both in the emergency department and throughout the community.

 Emergency physicians at Stanford stay current on leading-edge diagnostic and treatment technologies.
 Our staff also have access to a wide array of specialists and sub-specialists to aid in caring for our patient population.